-My name is Mandy Martini Chihuailaf (Mist Spreading Over a Lake), and I'm Indigenous of the Mapuche nation.
+My name is Mandy Martini Chihuailaf (Mist Spreading Over a Lake), and I'm a member of the Mapuche nation.

 I'm the founder of SLG, the Science of Letting Go, which started in 2016 inside a domestic violence support group, and grew into what it is today: a global online program that makes people repeatedly say, "It changed my life."